-The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) is pleased to announce the opening of the 2023 Tibetan Scholarship Program (TSP).
+The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) is pleased to announce the opening of the 2024 Tibetan Scholarship Program (TSP).
 The TSP, sponsored by ECA, is administered through a Cooperative Agreement with The Tibet Fund (TTF), and implemented in collaboration with the Central Tibetan Administration’s (CTA) Department of Education (DoE), the Public Affairs Section of the U.S. Embassy in New Delhi, India and the U.S. Embassy in Kathmandu, Nepal.
-Approximately six (6) applicants from India and one (1) from Nepal will be selected to participate in the 2023 TSP.
-Applications will be accepted from eligible Tibetan refugees residing in India and Nepal to pursue up to two-year master’s degree programs in the United States, pending availability of funds and the ability to receive a J-1 visa.
+Approximately six (6) applicants from India and one (1) from Nepal will be selected to participate in the 2024 TSP.
+Applications will be accepted from eligible Tibetan refugees residing in India and Nepal to pursue up to two-year master’s degree programs in the United States, pending the availability of funds and the ability to receive a J-1 visa.
 The application is available below.
-The deadline to apply for the TSP is March 31, 2022, by 11:59 pm.
+The deadline to apply for the TSP is February 28, 2023, by 11:59 pm.

-- Applicants should be born on or after January 1, 1987.
-You are required to submit a copy of your birth certificate as a proof of your age.
+- Applicants should be born on or after January 1, 1988.
+You are required to submit a copy of your birth certificate as proof of your age.

 - Competitive applicants should have scored a minimum score of 55% in their Bachelor’s degree.